Pre-Built Parlays Exposed: The Hidden Math Behind "Featured Bets"

 Now they've flipped the script.
 Modern SGP algorithms detect correlation and reduce your payout accordingly.
 That +219 for the JSN/CMC combo isn't generous—it's the price after FanDuel has extracted the correlation value.

 Industry data suggests SGP hold rates run 10-20% higher than standard parlays.
-You think you're getting synergy; they've already priced it against you.
+You think you're getting a correlation advantage; they've already priced it against you.

 Layer 2: The Standard Parlay Vig (Compounded)